Alapipapi-Main/Reflect-Well/README.md

 ## ✨ Features

 -   **Daily Journaling**: A rich text editor to write and save your daily reflections.
+-   **Voice-Guided Journaling**: Let a calming AI voice guide you through a reflective session—just listen and speak your mind.
 -   **AI-Powered Reflections**: Receive a gentle, insightful reflection from a compassionate AI after each entry.
 -   **AI Image Generation**: Create beautiful, abstract cover images for your entries based on their mood and content.
+-   **AI Dream Interpreter**: Describe your dreams and receive a symbolic interpretation to spark deeper reflection.
 -   **AI Journal Search**: Ask natural language questions about your past entries and get synthesized answers from your journal.
--   **Weekly Insights**: Generate an AI-powered summary of your week's themes and moods for deeper reflection.
+-   **Weekly Insights**: Generate an AI-powered summary of your week's themes and moods.
+-   **Time Capsule**: Write messages to your "future self" that remain sealed and locked until a date you choose.
+-   **Journal Templates**: Create and manage reusable templates to streamline your common entry types.
+-   **Gratitude Wall**: Anonymously share something you're grateful for and read what others are thankful for in a collective space for positivity.
--   **Mood Tracking**: Select your mood for each entry from a range of expressive emojis.
+-   **Mood Tracking & Trends**: Select your mood for each entry and visualize your emotional fluctuations over time with a beautiful chart.
--   **Journal History**: Browse, search, and filter through your past entries in an easy-to-navigate accordion view.
--   **Mood Trends**: A beautiful chart that visualizes your mood fluctuations over time.
 -   **Journaling Stats**: Track your journaling streak, total entries, and most frequent moods.
--   **Yesterday & "On This Day"**: Revisit your entry from yesterday and see what you wrote on this day last month or in past years.
 -   **Secure & Private**: All your entries are stored securely in your own private space using Firebase Authentication and Firestore.
 -   **Responsive Design**: A seamless experience across desktop, tablet, and mobile devices.